 - Do I conduct a study on my own or can I be part of a team?In most cases you will either work with a team of individuals or at least a faculty or resident mentor.
 If you are doing a several month experience, a summer experience, or longitudinal work you may indeed conduct your own study with faculty or resident supervision.
 Sometimes students start by “tagging along” to an ongoing resident or faculty project.

 - Will I be able to present or publish any findings?Absolutely.
 Quality research can and should be written up.
 It may be in an on campus forum (research day or campus paper) all the way up to national peer reviewed publications or national meetings.
-Here at OSU CHS, there is a Research Day each Spring where students can present their own work.
-The Medical Library can assist with poster formatting and printing for free.
+Here at OSU CHS, there is a Research Week event each Spring where students can present their own work.
+The Medical Libraries can assist with poster formatting and printing for free.

 - How often do researchers and mentors meet?It depends but generally students meet with their mentors on a weekly basis in some capacity.